Access your teaching qualifications - Disaster recovery

 Upload restored database to Azure storage

-Use the Backup database to Azure storage workflow and choose the restored server as input.
+To do this use the Backup database to Azure storage workflow and choose the restored server as input.
 Use a specific name to identify the backup file later on.

 Validate data

 It may be necessary to connect to the PTR postgres server for troubleshooting, before deciding on a full restore or otherwise.
 For instance, the PTR restore may have to be rerun with a different date/time.
+Konduit allows you to connect to a backend service via an app instance, and can be used to connect to the PTR postgres server to check the data before restoring to the live server.
+This can be used to check if the restore was successful, and if the correct point in time was chosen for the restore.

 To connect to the PTR postgres copy using psql via konduit: